-The goal of asset protection planning is to avoid the erosion of wealth from scurrilous claims, unnecessary expenses and needless confiscation.
+The goal of asset protection planning is to avoid the erosion of wealth from creditor’s claims, unnecessary expenses and needless confiscation.
 Often it is only when things go wrong, that flaws in protection plans are revealed.
-Here you’ll have an opportunity to learn from the planning mistakes of others.
-Following are the biggest bloopers found in asset protection planning.
+Here are some common mistakes concerning asset protection.

 Separate Business and Personal Assets

 An important reason to form a business entity, such as an LLC or a corporation, is to be sure that the assets and liabilities of a business are clearly separated from those of an owner.
 A self-employed person who does business without a so-called “corporate shield” is unprotected if hit by a lawsuit or other liability.

 Here’s a simple example of why it’s so important: If you own an apartment building in your individual name, and someone has a major catastrophe in your building for which you are held liable, all of your assets, not just the apartment building, can be reached by a judgement creditor.
 However, if the apartment building has been owned in a separate corporation or LLC, the only assets at risk are those owned by the LLC.

 It’s important to use separate entities for creditor protection whenever possible.
 These may also include:

 Inadequate Personal Insurance Coverage

 A key ingredient of standard asset protection plans is to carry sufficient insurance to cover claims that can be covered by insurance.
 Keep in mind, insurance cannot and does not cover all things that can go wrong.

 But surprisingly, a common problem is that folks don’t carry enough insurance for their: